How to Return a Kindle Book for a Refund in 2025: Return Purchased or Borrowed Books

 FAQ

-• If you can’t return a Kindle book, one of two things is happening.
-Either it’s been more than seven days since you purchased the title, or you’ve made refund requests too frequently and Amazon has blocked your ability to do so.
-If the latter is true, you’ll need to contact Amazon customer support to return your book.
+If you can’t return a Kindle book, it could be for a couple of reasons: it’s been more than seven days since you purchased the title, you’ve read more than 10% of the book or you’ve made refund requests too frequently and Amazon has blocked your ability to do so.
+If it’s either of the latter two, you’ll need to contact Amazon customer support to return your book.